ibm-cloud-docs/vpc/vpe-create.md

   * A subnet in at least one availability zone if you intend on binding an IP address at the same time you provision the endpoint gateway
   * An instance of the service
   * Appropriate [IAM permissions](/docs/vpc?topic=vpc-vpe-iam) to create an endpoint gateway, create or bind a reserved IP, and view or list the target service
   * Verification that the service you are configuring supports VPE

 ## Creating an endpoint gateway using the UI
 {: #vpe-creating-ui}
+{: ui}

 To create an endpoint gateway by using the {{site.data.keyword.cloud_notm}} console, follow these steps:
 {: shortdesc}